Children's Programs

 What Is the Battle of the Books?

-Battle of the Books is a program designed to promote a love of reading.
+Battle of the Books is a state-wide competition designed to promote a love of reading.
 It encourages students to read a variety of books and remember information about the plots, characters, and settings of the books.
-The students involved in Battle of the Books at Dodgeville Middle School read from an annual list of twenty titles from all different genres that have been selected by librarians from throughout the state of Wisconsin for their literary merit.
+The students involved in Battle of the Books at Dodgeville Middle School read from a list of twenty titles from different genres selected by librarians from throughout the state of Wisconsin for their literary merit.
 Four to five students will eventually be selected to represent DMS in the online state-wide competition in late February.

 Who Can Join the Battle of the Books?